OpenINF/wg-a-team/README.md

 # The Engineering Productivity <abbr title="Working Group">WG</abbr>

-Welcome to the homepage of the Engineering Productivity WG (called “the A-Team” for nostalgic reasons).
+Welcome to the homepage of the Engineering Productivity
+<abbr title="Working Group">WG</abbr> (called “the A-Team” for nostalgic
+reasons).
 Although formerly known as the Automation and Tools team, we sometimes still use the nickname “A-Team”, and you’ll see A-Team references scattered around our codebases.
-We are an officially-chartered WG.
+We are proud to now finally be recognized as an officially-chartered <abbr title="Working Group">WG</abbr> (Working Group).

 We’re a group of programmers who develop and support a wide range of services, tools, and automation that serve the engineering teams at OpenINF, with a